 *The liquids on the list should be used in combination with a wadded up paper towel or a few cotton balls.
 Douse the paper towels or cotton balls into the liquid.
 Place into your pile of coals and light.

-A couple of other things I have tried that did not work are: cooking oil and flour.
+A couple of other things we have tried that did not work are: cooking oil, sugar and flour.

 B2Q Chimney Starter 5 lb Capacity 76956